-If you commit to making franchisee satisfaction a priority and follow the 10 steps in this checklist, you’ll have your brand will be humming along like a finely-tuned machine.
+If you commit to making franchisee satisfaction a priority and follow the 10 steps in this checklist, you’ll have your brand humming along like a finely-tuned machine.

 It’s always important define your metrics for success before you start making changes.
 If you don’t know what success looks like, you won’t know if (or when) you reach your goals.
 Michelle Rowan, president & COO of FBR, advises, “Measure your progress in bite-size pieces.
 Getting some short-term wins will keep the momentum going as you work toward your long-term goals.”